De Maiwand Atalan FC

-De Maiwand Atalan (د میوند اتلان) (nicknamed the Maiwand Champions) is a professional football club from Afghanistan.
+De Maiwand Atalan Football Club (د میوند اتلان) (nicknamed the Maiwand Champions) is a football club from Afghanistan.
 It last played in the Afghan Premier League.

 History

 It was founded in August 2012 by the creation of Afghan Premier League and its players have been chosen through a casting-show called Maidan-E-Sabz (Green Field).

 Based in the city of Kandahar, club represents provinces of Kandahar, Helmand, Urozgan, Nimruz and Zabul in the southern region of Afghanistan.